 The teacher is directly in charge of the classroom.
-Classroom rules and grading system are posted in the classroom.
-The teacher's decisions are not to be questioned.
+Classroom rules will be posted.
 If it becomes necessary for a teacher to ask a student to leave the classroom, that student shall report directly to the office.
-Policy reference 503.1, 502.6
+(Policy reference 503.1, 502.6)